 Veterans & Troops

-Last year, Congresswoman Speier moderated an important discussion with combat veterans on the trauma of battle.
+In 2013, Congresswoman Speier moderated an important discussion with combat veterans on the trauma of battle.
 The three veterans - Ari Sonnenberg, a multiple tour veteran and platoon sergeant in Iraq; Michelle Wilmot, an Iraq medic who helped conduct house raids in a rare use of women in combat by the military; and Drew Mendelson, an artillery officer in Vietnam - have turned to art after coming home from combat.
 Please watch the video here:

 Congresswoman Speier believes we have a sacred obligation to provide quality health care and compensation to veterans with service-connected disabilities.
 Over the last two years, she helped Bay Area veterans receive over $4 million in compensation for their service injuries.
 She has co-sponsored two Veterans Fix-It events that brings the VA and veterans together to resolve issues that are delaying claims.
 She also sponsors opportunities for veterans to meet with employers who want to hire veterans and is a strong supporter of educational benefits for veterans.